AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 Overwhelmed, Williams sank into his chair.

 “The treasury market transmission network we have is still an imperfect one.
-Basically, the financial equivalent of smoke signals,” Powell explained.
+Basically the financial equivalent of smoke signals,” Powell explained.
 “We communicate by inverting the yield curve and the information is encoded in the timing and magnitude of the inversion.
 Anything more complicated than that becomes garbled when you try to send messages years back in time.

 {% maincolumn 'assets/img/Inversion.PNG'  %}

-“Last August, almost the entire curve inverted.
-According to our codebook, the spread between the one and five year tenors   signaled that a historical-level event was about to occur within a two year time frame.
-We received no information beyond the timing of it.
-As with protocol, we then upped the resolution of our monetary antennae by hiking the federal funds rate gradually to receive a follow-up signal.
-Which we got this morning when the three month and ten year flipped.
+“Last August, almost the entire curve inverted, with a noticeable kink at the five year tenor.
+According to our operating manuals, this shape signaled that a historical-level event is about to occur at the beginning of 2020, details pending.
+Following protocol, we honed the resolution of our monetary antennae by gradually hiking the federal funds rate.
+We had to stop because the pressure on capital markets became overwhelming, but that ultimately didn’t matter.
+We received the main message shortly thereafter, when the three month and ten year flipped this morning.”

 “Is it the Big One?”
-William gasped.
+William whispered.

-“Oh, there’ll be a massive economic dislocation alright starting around March 2020,” Powell said.
-“As we continue to monitor the term structure, signals indicate the source of the event to be somewhere in East Asia.”
+“Oh, there’ll be a massive deflationary shock alright,” Powell said.
+“But that’s not our main problem.
+The shock will be caused by an environmental catastrophe with global consequences.
+The shape of the curve is somewhat ambiguous because we're not seeing things at full resolution, but it suggests that that the source of the event is somewhere in East Asia, perhaps China.”

-“The situation is bleak, the country is going to be struck by a global pandemic.”

- “Sounds like we still have time, though,” Alex said hopefully.
+“Will there be a follow-up message?”
+Alex asked.
+“We have at most nine months to prepare and it would help to narrow down the range of possibilities.”

+“There won’t be.
+Once we get a shock, we have to shut down transmissions and return to our role as liquidity provider,” Powell responded.
+“Which only leaves us with enough time to send an advance warning and then the main message.”

+An air of uncertainty settled in the room.
+Alex asked, “so what does ‘environmental’ cover?”

+“It’s a fairly long list.
+All the way from significant astronomical impact event, tsunami, climate-induced famine,” Powell rattled off a series of scenarios, “... to a global pandemic.
+I’m no epidemiologist, but I’ve heard from experts that we are overdue for a flu pandemic.”

+Williams and Alex sat quietly, hoping for some shred of good news.

-“We have adequate time to take precautions and I’ve tried to warn the executive branch about it.
-But unlike in the past, the current executive branch is not responding as decisively as I had hoped.
+“I’ve tried to warn the executive branch about it but the current occupants are not responding as decisively as I had hoped.
 Maybe they do not want to sow panic, but I am not sure.
-This is the first time I have operated alone and there’s only so much that being the eyes of the Republic can do.”
+This is the first time the Fed has operated alone and there’s only so much that being the eyes of the Republic can do.”

 “Does no one else know?”
 Williams asked.

-“The true purpose of the Federal Reserve is only revealed to the President, a few of his trusted advisors, my foreign counterparts, and me,” Powell said.
-“And I’m breaching protocol by telling you.”

-Powell rubbed his sleepless eyes.
-“And I’m doing it because I believe that there’s a special destiny that comes with leading the New York Fed.
-And with the Ender line.”
+“Other than me, the true purpose of the Federal Reserve is revealed only to the President, a few of his trusted advisors, my foreign counterparts, and previous Fed chairs,” Powell said.
+“And just so you know, I’m breaching protocol by talking to you both.
+I’m doing it because I believe that there’s a special destiny that comes with leading the New York Fed and the Ender line.”

 “Thanks,” Williams said.
 “But I’m not sure how I can help.”

 “Me neither,” Alex added.

 “To be frank with you, I’m not exactly sure what we should do either.
-But John, I’ve always known you to have a good head on your shoulders and you said you can vouch for Alex’s ability.
-We’ll think of something together.”
+But John, I’ve always known you to have a good head on your shoulders.
+And Alex, you showed resolve by responding quickly to my call.
+I know we can think of something together.”

 “Okay,” Williams agreed timidly.
 Powell could be overbearing at times.

-“And we’re going to have to meet in person, all three of us, more often than our quarterly FOMC committee meetings.”
+“And we’re going to have to meet in person, the three of us, more often than our quarterly FOMC committee meetings.”

 “Sure.”
-The weight of the country pressed on his shoulders, along with the burden of long commutes to the capital, brought Williams a sense of dread.
+The weight of the country on his shoulders, along with the burden of long commutes to the capital, brought Williams a sense of dread.
 “Whatever it takes.”

+“So,” Powell asked.
+“Any questions?”

+Alex and Williams shook their heads mutely.

-“Oh, it’s already six now,” Powell said, glancing over his watch.
-“Would either of you be free to join me for an early supper?
-Some of Lagarde’s proteges will be attending and it would be good to make introductions.
-The Europeans are also receiving dire warnings at their ends, it seems.”
+“Oh, it’s getting late now,” Powell said, glancing over his watch.
+“Would either of you care to join me for an early supper?
+Some of Draghi’s proteges will be there and it would be good to make introductions.
+Eventually, I will need to speak to Mario and warn him.”

 “I think I’ll pass, I’ve met all of them anyway,” Williams said reluctantly.
-“I also need some time to process all of this.”
+“Also need some time to process all of this.”

 “Have a good one, John,” Powell waved.